List of Terms

 Federal Highway Administration: U.S. Department of Transportation agency responsible for administering the federal highway aid program to individual states, and helping to plan, develop and coordinate construction of federally funded highway projects.
 FHWA also governs the safety of hazardous cargo on the nation’s highways.

 A federal requirement that long-range transportation plans include only projects that have a reasonable expectation of being funded, based upon anticipated revenues.
 In other words, long-range transportation plans cannot be pie-in-the-sky wish lists of projects.
-They must reflect realistic assumptions about revenues that will likely be available during the 25 years covered in the plan.
+They must reflect realistic assumptions about revenues that will likely be available looking forward at least 20 years.

 Unlike funding that flows only to highways or only to transit by a rigid formula, this is money that can be invested in a range of transportation projects.
 Examples of flexible funding categories include the Surface Transportation Program (STP) and the Congestion Mitigation and Air Quality Improvement (CMAQ) program.